 - Telling us your weight also helps, as different wheelchairs have different user weight limits.

 If you can't get all these measurements, there are a couple of simple things that you can do once you are in a wheelchair to make sure that it fits you okay:

 - Is there enough room to slide your hand down between the armrest and your thigh?
 If this is not possible, you need to try a larger size.

 - Are you able to put two fingers side by side behind your knee before hitting the seat upholstery?
-If not, then you need to get a wheelchair with a longer seat depth.
+If not, you must get a wheelchair with a longer seat depth.

 Once I have my wheelchair, what maintenance does it need?